 When a zoning ordinance is adopted, it is recognized that there are properties within the City that are not in compliance.
 Such uses are permitted because they commenced at a point in time when the use was either permitted or simply not regulated.
-For example, someone may have livestock in an area which is re-zoned for single-family homes and the new zoning district prohibits livestock as a permitted use.
-Anyone who can establish that they were legally using the property for keeping livestock at the time of the ordinance was adopted is considered a legally non-conforming.
+For example, someone may have livestock in an area that is re-zoned for single-family homes and the new zoning district prohibits livestock as a permitted use.
+Anyone who can establish that they were legally using the property for keeping livestock at the time of the ordinance was adopted is considered legally non-conforming.

-In order to establish a legally non-conforming use, also commonly referred to as "grandfather status", you must submit evidence showing each of the following:
+In order to establish a legally non-conforming use, also commonly referred to as "grandfather status," you must submit evidence showing each of the following:

 - That the use was lawful when commenced.
 This means that when first started, the use was listed as a permitted use under applicable laws in effect at the time.
-A use which was unlawful when started cannot acquire a lawful non-conforming status.
+A use that was unlawful when started cannot acquire a lawful non-conforming status.

 - That the use was permitted under the Chesapeake Zoning Ordinance when commenced or that the use was started prior to the adoption of the Chesapeake Zoning Ordinance on May 27, 1969.
 If the use was begun prior to May 27, 1969, you also need to show that the use was permitted under any other zoning regulations in effect at the time (such as the Norfolk County Zoning Ordinance).
 A use which was commenced in violation of any zoning ordinance cannot acquire a lawful non-conforming status".

 - That the use has been continuous and without interruption since commenced.
 If the use was at any time abandoned or discontinued for two consecutive years or more, then the non-conforming use is lost.

 - That the use is now conducted on the same property and in the same general area as when first commenced.
 Moving a use to another parcel or expanding the area in which the use is conducted can mean that you have lost any status you might have once had.

 - That the use is now conducted in the same manner and scope as when first commenced.